Ridhi-Kul/Personal-Finance-Tracker/README.md

 MODULES USED-
     1. MATPLOTLIB: Useful for plotting and seeing the graph
     2. PANDAS: Categorize and search for data within the CSV file
+# IMPORTANT: TO ADD DATA TO FILE USE path + cls.CSV_FILE if you wish to change the path.
+Else just give path =""
+# Here path has been used to create the csv file in a specific location as per desire